1inch Tops 1-Day Trading Volume of $346.72 Million (1INCH)

 According to CryptoCompare, “The independent board of the 1inch Foundation has released 1INCH, a governance and utility token.
 The 1inch Foundation intends to support the adoption of the 1INCH token via the permissionless and decentralized 1inch Network.The 1INCH token will be used to govern all 1inch Network protocols, taking governance in the DeFi space to a new level.
 Instant governance is a new kind of governance where the community can participate, benefit and vote for specific protocol settings without any barrier to entry.
 The key feature of the 1inch Liquidity Protocol version 2 is the price impact fee.
 This is a fee that grows with price slippage to ensure that liquidity providers and 1INCH token stakers earn significantly more on volatility. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as 1inch directly using US dollars.
-Investors seeking to trade 1inch should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase 1inch using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as 1inch directly using U.S. dollars.
+Investors seeking to acquire 1inch should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy 1inch using one of the aforementioned exchanges.

 Receive News & Updates for 1inch Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for 1inch and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.